 In the West no figure has done more to resurrect Devi in the 21st century than Greg Johnson, who found common ground with Devi in his sympathies to “National Socialism, Indo-European paganism, and the Traditional cyclical conception of history”.
 Alongside selling Devi’s books via Counter-Currents, Johnson also runs the online Savitri Devi Archive under the alias Dr RG Fowler.

 Morgan has called his discovery of Devi a “revelation”, and through Goodrick-Clarke’s biography, Hitler’s Priestess, developed his fixation with Evola and Guénon.
 Devi’s works are now freely available on multiple alt-right sites, including the Daily Stormer.
-Her mythology has been frequently analysed on alt-right blogs; for example Brad Griffin (AKA Hunter Wallace) of the Occidental Dissent has wondered whether parallels between the myths of Kalki and Christ are signs of a “super-mind or racial soul among our people”.
+Her mythology has been frequently analysed on alt-right blogs; for example an article on the Occidental Dissent has wondered whether parallels between the myths of Kalki and Christ are signs of a “super-mind or racial soul among our people”.

 Whilst the likes of Johnson may have a genuine intellectual interest in Devi, part of the alt-right’s novelty is its puerile sense of mischievousness and penchant for developing detailed, semi-ironic lore around obscure historical beliefs.
 Devi’s eccentricity, extremity and esotericism is ideal for 4chan-style meme culture, which operates in the alt-right’s favourite grey area between playful irony and genuine belief.
 For example, The Right Stuff writer Lawrence Murray has reimagined Devi’s ideas as “Esoteric Kekism” (about which, he claims, he is “only half-joking”), replacing Hitler with Pepe the Frog as an avatar of Vishnu.
 Richard Spencer, as Zeiger, has jokingly deified Trump as an incarnation of Kalki.
 As Blake Smith has pointed out, such tongue-in-cheek references to Devi’s ideas ultimately constitute a slow drip of de-stigmatisation around Devi and Hitler.